 DietBet is an app that encourages weight loss in exchange for rewards.
 You bet a certain amount of money — usually around $20 to $50 — and place a wager to lose a certain percentage of body weight during a set time frame.

-Simply hit your target weight loss goal, and you’ll get your money back in addition to earnings from people who didn’t achieve their goals.
+Simply hit your target weight loss goal, and you’ll get your money back in addition to earnings from people who didn’t achieve their challenge or goals.
 How much you’ll get varies — DietBet spreads the money equally among all other current winners.

 According to the company, most bets are $40 per person.
 Games average six weeks at a time, although details vary from game to game.